 - Limited freedom of the agent: In practice, even in the case where the task is well-defined (with explicit reward functions), a fundamental difficulty lies in the fact that it is often not possible to let the agent interact freely and sufficiently in the actual environment, due to safety, cost or time constraints.

 - Reality gap: There may be situations, where the agent is not able to interact with the true environment but only with an inaccurate simulation of it.
 The reality gap describes the difference between the learning simulation and the effective real-world domain.

 - Limited observations: For some cases, the acquisition of new observations may not be possible anymore (e.g., the batch setting).
-Such scenarios occur, for example, in medical trials or tasks with dependence on weather conditions or trading markets such as stock markets.
+Such scenarios occur, for example, in medical trials or tasks that depend on weather conditions or trading markets such as stock markets.

 How those challenges can be addressed:

 - Simulation: For many cases, a solution is the development of a simulator that is as accurate as possible.

-- Algorithm Design: The design of the learning algorithms and their level of generalization has a great impact.
+- Algorithm Design: The design of the learning algorithms and their level of generalization have a great impact.

 - Transfer Learning: Transfer learning is a crucial technique to utilize external expertise from other tasks to benefit the learning process of the target task.